top of page

 E: And wand’ring thus afro clime to clime, abjure all joy but the joy of woe?

-B: Ah, true! - How very odd my Echo - that a stranger - a voice from out the wilderness of a common shrub should sympathise with my plight
+B: Ah, true! - how very odd that a stranger - a voice from out the wilderness of a common shrub - should sympathise with my plight (is moved) - bless you, my Lady of the Green Park grotto

 E: Exists there not on earth a kindred mind?
 Lives there no one, whose bosom would have joy’d to calm that soul too tenderly refin’d?

-B: I am yet too callow to need an Echo - I must abjure responsibility and have fun for a bit, as yet
+B: I am yet too callow to require an Echo - I must abjure responsibility and have fun for a bit, as yet

-B: Davies, do you know him - a profane jester(chuckles) - bet me I'd be here tonight - I didn't take it - do I have to honour it?
-Be damned to it
+B: Davies, do you know him? - a profane jester(chuckles) - bet me I'd be here tonight - didn't take it - do I have to honour it?
+Be damned if I do!

-E: Wand’ring with thee, I would be truly blest - and if thy wounded heart I could not cure, thy mind, at least I might have pow’r to calm.
-Why, I could pour into thy soul sweet friendship's balm
+E: Wand’ring with thee, I would be truly blest - and if thy wounded heart I could not cure, thy mind, at least I might have pow’r to calm (rustling occurs) - why, I could pour into thy soul sweet friendship's balm

-B: Oh! - yes - er - I presume you're referring to my Childe - dear Echo - however, I am a most facetious fellow - and wear not wolfskin breeches and snarl not at approaches from dangerously independent women and aspiring scribblers
+B: Oh! - yes - er, hesitate, my dear Echo! - I presume you're referring to my Childe - I, however, am a most jocular fellow - in truth, after a few at the Dog & Duck, quite the Punchinello - and wear not wolfskin breeches and snarl not at approaches from dangerously independent women and aspiring scribblers

 The Watch approaches